 The last day of the Camino Frances is one of its hardest as well.
 Not only is this stage 39 kilometers long, but the altitude also changes quite a bit as well.
 Many pilgrims prefer to stop on the route in O Pedrouzo (Arca de Pino) and go to Santiago de Compostela the next morning.

-In the first part of this day you will pass through several hamlets.
-The first notable stop might be in Santa Irene, where a small 18th century chapel is located.
+In the first part of this day, you will pass through several hamlets.
+The first notable stop might be in Santa Irene, where a small 18th-century chapel is located.

-After passing Arca do Pino and Amenal, the camino continues to Labacolla where the parish church of Sabugueira dedicated to San Pelayo is found.
+After passing Arca do Pino and Amenal, the Camino continues to Labacolla where the parish church of Sabugueira dedicated to San Pelayo is found.

-From here there is only a small walk downhill and you have reached your final destination, the Santiago cathedral, the reliquary of the body of Apostle Saint James.
+From here there is only a small walk downhill and you have reached your final destination, the Santiago cathedral, the reliquary of the body of the Apostle Saint James.

-This is the end of the pilgrimage for most people although more and more pilgrims choose to continue three to four more days to reach the sea on the Camino de Finisterre.
+This is the end of the pilgrimage for most people although more and more pilgrims choose to continue for three to four more days to reach the sea on the Camino de Finisterre.